GeoffreyMullier/ldmx-singularity/README.md

    * LDMX_TAG=v2.0.0 - Tag of LDMX software to build, using latest gets the latest master

    * MAKEOPTS=-j8 - Additional options to pass to make command.
-Using -j #number-of-cores& is recommended to speed-up build process.
+Using -j #number-of-cores is recommended to speed-up build process.

    * MARCH=sandybridge - Optionally define instructions set optimization for the machine CPU type (e.g -march= CFLAG).
 It can improve performance but limit the portability.
 If not defined, general release compiler flags will be used.